Table of Contents

 Obviously, the results will vary from person to person and are based on other lifestyle factors too, but it’s quite common for people to lose weight when not drinking regularly.

-When people are drinking alcohol, they frequently turn to junk food, fast food or unhealthy meals to accompany their drinks.
 However, when people aren’t drinking alcohol, they tend to make healthier meal choices, which can also lead to weight loss.

 5. Better Overall Health

 With better sleep and a healthier diet comes more energy.
-Most people will discover that they’re far more active without alcohol in mix.
+Most people will discover that they’re far more active without alcohol in the mix.

 That’s not to say we won’t experience life’s regular ups and downs, but as we lead a healthier, more balanced day-to-day life without alcohol, things that upset us previously become less complicated and frustrating.